Approaching Drama, Theatre and Performance (Q3278F)

 15 credits, Level 3 (sub-degree)

-We consider a range of plays and performances, from the classic and contemporary to the experimental, looking at the work of practitioners who have developed these art forms.
-Besides encountering diverse forms of dramatic practice you will also be introduced to a range of critical, contextual and theoretical approaches that will help prepare you for degree-level study in the humanities.
-You will be taught through lectures, screenings and seminar/workshops and will be expected to participate actively to explore the relationship between theory and practice.
-In your assessments we expect you to demonstrate engagement with a range of appropriate critical practices and frameworks, from medium-specific analysis to cultural or ideological critique.
+You will explore a range of plays and performances, from the classic and contemporary to the experimental, looking at the work of practitioners who have developed these art forms.
+As well as encountering diverse forms of dramatic practice, you will also be introduced to a range of critical, contextual and theoretical approaches.
+This will help prepare you for degree-level study in the humanities.

 100%: Practical (Workshop)